Mirrorless Cameras: An Overview

 How does the technology behind mirrorless cameras work?

-Mirrorless cameras use a digital image sensor to capture light directly without the need for a mirror to reflect the image into an optical viewfinder.
+Mirrorless cameras use a digital image sensor to capture light directly without needing a mirror to reflect the image into an optical viewfinder.
 They rely on electronic viewfinders or LCD screens to display the image preview.

 How does image quality and sensor size compare in mirrorless cameras?

-Mirrorless cameras can produce high-quality images, and the sensor size plays a significant role in determining image quality.
-Many mirrorless cameras offer large sensor sizes, similar to those found in DSLRs.
+Mirrorless cameras can produce high-quality images, and the sensor size significantly determines image quality.
+Many mirrorless cameras offer large sensor sizes similar to those found in DSLRs.

 What is the role of electronic viewfinders in mirrorless cameras?

-Electronic viewfinders (EVFs) in mirrorless cameras display a digital representation of what the camera sensor sees, providing a real-time preview of the image.
-This helps photographers to visualize their shot before capturing it.
+Electronic viewfinders (EVFs) in mirrorless cameras display a digital representation of what the camera sensor sees, providing a real-time image preview.
+This helps photographers to visualise their shots before capturing them.

 Can lenses be interchanged in mirrorless systems?